How Do I Use the Admin Portal to Manage Users and Billing?

 The Network access section lets you restrict which IP addresses can access your team's data.
 When an IP allowlist is enabled, only users connecting from an approved IP address or range can authenticate.

-• Range limits and formatting: You can configure up to 64 CIDR ranges.
-Wildcard CIDRs (0.0.0.0/0 and ::/0) are not accepted — to allow all traffic, disable the allowlist instead.
+Range limits and formatting: Wildcard CIDRs (0.0.0.0/0 and ::/0) are not accepted.
+To allow all traffic, disable the allowlist instead.
 Entries with host bits set (e.g., 192.168.1.5/24) are automatically normalized to the network address.
-Changes can take up to 30 seconds to take effect for already-signed-in users.
+Changes can take a short time to take effect for already-signed-in users.

-Note: Users blocked by the allowlist are signed out and shown a "Your network isn't allowed" screen.
+Note: The IP allowlist applies across desktop, web, and iOS.
+Users blocked by the allowlist are signed out and shown a "Your network isn't allowed" screen.
 See the FAQs below for the full user experience.

-Important: If you get locked out (for example, the allowlist is locked by Wispr support), contact Wispr support — Wispr administrators are the recovery path for IP allowlist changes.
+Important: If you get locked out of the IP allowlist, contact Wispr support — support is the recovery path for IP allowlist changes.

 Usage settings